dboatengg/IP-Tracker/README.md

 - [LeafletJS](https://leafletjs.com://leafletjs.com/).

-In this projects, users should be able to:
+In this projects, users are be able to:

 - View the optimal layout for each page depending on their device's screen size
-- See hover states for all interactive elements on the page
 - See their own IP address on the map on the initial page load
 - Search for any IP addresses or domains and see the key information and location